jovanhyw/techpass-tenant-docs/docs/vendors.md

 ## Overview
 Tenant admins are able to invite vendors as Tenant co-admins or application users to your services.
 Localised identities can be created for them through the TechPass portal.

-?> A vendor is a non-public-officer developer that is collaborating on a Government project or using a SGTS service that has been integrated with TechPass
+?> A vendor is a non-public-officer developer that is collaborating on a Government project or using a SGTS service that has been integrated with TechPass.

 ## Provisioning Vendor Accounts
  1. To provision vendor accounts, click **Invite Vendor**